openkfw/d4dtools/docs/gis.md

-## Fact Sheet Technical Tool Type
+---
+comments: true
+---

-# Geospatial Tools /GIS
+# Geospatial Tools and GIS

-#### Relevance of this Tool Type within the Project Cycle: Feasibility Study, Implementation, Start of Operation, Final Review and Ex-Post Evaluation

 ## Definition

 For this fact sheet, geospatial tools encompass geographic information systems (GIS) as desktop and web-based (webmapping)